addisonlynch/iexfinance/docs/source/index.rst

 - :ref:`endpoints` - 1:1 mirror of the `IEX Cloud documentation <https://iexcloud.io/api/>`__
 - :ref:`package_info` - additional package information, developer/testing documentation

+.. warning:: Support for Python 2 has ended as of ``iexfinance`` version 0.5.0.

-.. warning:: **Support for the Legacy v1 Devleoper API ended on June
+.. note:: **Support for the Legacy v1 Devleoper API ended on June
              1st, 2019.** As of version 0.4.2, use of ``iexfinance`` requires an IEX Cloud account_.